 - Regarding e-mail, estimates are that an average email without attachments is about 75 kilobits, which is 0.075 megabits, in size.
 An e-mail with a file attached increases by the size of the file.

 - Bandwidth usage estimates for online gaming on devices like PlayStation, Xbox, and Nintendo Switch are between 3-6 Mbps down and .75-1 Mbps up.
 That is for one player on one device.

 - For a 2-way video call, Skype recommends 1.5 Mbps download and 1.5 Mbps upload, while video calls with multiple people need at least 8 Mbps download.

 - Facebook users average about 0.03 Mbps when browsing the site, but requirements increase significantly when streaming videos from the site.

-Based upon this data, a four person household’s bandwidth utilization might look something like this:
+Based on this data, a four-person household’s bandwidth utilization might look something like this:

 Remember, this is just one calculation for a hypothetical four-person household, and your own calculation could be very different.
 If you’re using satellite or cable TV in conjunction with Internet services, for example, you may be using a lot less bandwidth for viewing online video.